Subaru Tribeca Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Subaru Tribeca are $1,440 a year for full coverage.
-Comprehensive insurance costs on average $348 each year, collision insurance costs $562, and liability insurance costs around $372.
-Liability-only coverage costs as low as $438 a year, and high-risk coverage costs $3,096 or more.
-Teen drivers receive the highest rates at up to $5,236 a year.
+Average insurance rates for a Subaru Tribeca are $1,440 a year with full coverage.
+Comprehensive costs an estimated $348 each year, collision insurance costs $562, and liability costs around $372.
+Liability-only coverage costs as low as $438 a year, and high-risk coverage costs around $3,096.
+16-year-old drivers receive the highest rates at up to $5,236 a year.

 Average premium for full coverage: $1,440

-Price estimates include $500 policy deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and Tribeca models.
+These estimates include $500 deductible amounts, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and Tribeca models.

 Price Range by Coverage and Risk

-For a driver around age 40, prices range range from as low as $438 for basic liability insurance to a high rate of $3,096 for coverage for higher-risk drivers.
+For a driver in their 40's, prices range range from as low as $438 for a discount liability-only rate to a high rate of $3,096 for a driver who has had serious violations or accidents.

 Price Range by Location

-Where you live has a significant impact on car insurance rates.
-Rural areas tend to have a lower frequency of accident claims than larger metro areas.
-The graphic below illustrates the difference between rural and urban areas on car insurance rates.
+Where you live can make a big difference on car insurance rates.
+More rural locations tend to have a lower frequency of collision claims than congested cities.
+The graphic below illustrates how location helps determine insurance prices.

-These examples show why all drivers should compare prices based on a specific location and risk profile, rather than relying on price averages.
+These examples demonstrate why all drivers should compare prices for a targeted area and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.